svv2014/OctoPrint-xMatters-integration/README.md

 ## Configuration

 * Take `API Key`, `Secret`, `Integration URL` from xMatters integration and set it in plugin configuration
-    * Note: for `recipients` field use comma separated user id
+    * Note: for `recipients` field use comma separated user ids.
+To find user id in xMatters you should open "users" tab, find your user and you will see it in column "User Id".
 * Choose events you interested in and enjoy.

 ## TODO